ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The hash function used to compute token hashes.
 This is specified as an integer or a text string, taking value from the "ID" or "Hash Name String" column of the "Named Information Hash Algorithm" Registry {{Named.Information.Hash.Algorithm}}, respectively.

-* Optionally, a positive integer MAX\_N, if the AS supports diff queries of the TRL resource (see {{sec-trl-endpoint-supporting-diff-queries}} and {{ssec-trl-diff-query}}).
+* Optionally, a positive integer MAX\_N, if the AS supports diff queries of the TRL (see {{sec-trl-endpoint-supporting-diff-queries}} and {{ssec-trl-diff-query}}).

-* Optionally, a positive integer MAX\_DIFF\_BATCH, if the AS supports diff queries of the TRL resource as well as the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}} and {{sec-using-cursor}}).
+* Optionally, a positive integer MAX\_DIFF\_BATCH, if the AS supports diff queries of the TRL as well as the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}} and {{sec-using-cursor}}).

 Further details about the registration process at the AS are out of scope for this specification.
 Note that the registration process is also out of the scope of the ACE framework for Authentication and Authorization (see {{Section 5.5 of RFC9200}}).

 # Notification of Revoked Access Tokens # {#sec-notification}

-Once completed the registration procedure at the AS, the administrator or registered device can send a GET request to the TRL resource at the AS.
+Once completed the registration procedure at the AS, the administrator or registered device can send a GET request to the TRL endpoint at the AS.
 The request can express the wish for a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.
-Also, the request can include the CoAP Observe Option set to 0 (register), in order to start an observation of the TRL resource as per {{Section 3.1 of RFC7641}}.
+Also, the request can include the CoAP Observe Option set to 0 (register), in order to start an observation of the TRL endpoint as per {{Section 3.1 of RFC7641}}.

 In case the request is successfully processed, the AS replies with a response specifying the CoAP response code 2.05 (Content).
 In particular, if the AS supports diff queries but not the "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}), then the payload of the response is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the GET request has yielded the execution of a full query or of a diff query of the TRL, respectively.
 Instead, if the AS supports both diff queries and the related "Cursor" extension, then the payload of the response is formatted as defined in {{sec-using-cursor}}.

 When the TRL is updated (see {{ssec-trl-update}}), the AS sends Observe notifications to the observers whose pertaining portion of the TRL has changed.
 Observe notifications are sent as per {{Section 4.2 of RFC7641}}.
 If supported by the AS, an observer may configure the behavior according to which the AS sends those Observe notifications.
 To this end, a possible way relies on the conditional control attribute "c.pmax" defined in {{I-D.ietf-core-conditional-attributes}}, which can be included as a "name=value" query parameter in an Observation Request.
-This ensures that no more than c.pmax seconds elapse between two consecutive notifications sent to that observer, regardless whether the TRL resource has changed or not.
+This ensures that no more than c.pmax seconds elapse between two consecutive notifications sent to that observer, regardless whether the TRL has changed or not.

 Following a first exchange with the AS, an administrator or a registered device can send additional GET (Observation) requests to the TRL endpoint at any time, analogously to what is defined above.
 When doing so, the caller of the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.